jgdigitaljedi/swChallenge/README.md

 - Make it less ugly.
 It's ugly.
 I wasn't trying to win a design award, but time permitting I would have added more animations and made the layout better.
 - Make it responsive.

 It also occurred to me in the shower this morning, and I  never Googled this, that I answered the HostBinding question wrong EVERYTIME it was asked.
 I remember using it now for scroll events.
-I'm reasonably sure it is used to capture DOM events that aren't included in the standard Angular feature set (click, mouseover, keypress, window resize, etc).
+I'm reasonably sure it is used to capture DOM events that aren't included in the standard Angular feature set (window resize, scroll, etc).
 I'm kicking myself for that!

 ## Setup
 ```